-In this episode of the IOT Developer Show Season 3, you'll learn about the reference implementations for retail spaces, and take a closer look at the Store Traffic Monitor.
+Learn about reference implementations for retail spaces and take a closer look at the Store Traffic Monitor.

 Retail stores are evolving.
 With such competitive markets, retailers want to capture people's attention and make shopping experiences more efficient and more fun.
 As a result, it's more common to see smart displays, automated kiosks, and reactive advertisements in retail spaces.
 Many of these new retail solutions are based around computer vision.
 Intel has created a series of reference implementations that can be used to teach the concepts of leveraging computer vision in the retail space, as well as provide you with an open source solution that can be used in creating real world customer applications.